hishammoizuddin/clariqy-ai-meeting-summarizer/README.md

-# ClarIQ - AI Meeting Summarizer
+# ClarIQy - AI Meeting Summarizer

-ClarIQ is a full-stack AI meeting summarizer that turns long conversations into structured, searchable insights.
+ClarIQy is a full-stack AI meeting summarizer that turns long conversations into structured, searchable insights.
 It allows users to upload meeting recordings, automatically generates summaries, and enables interactive Q&A based on the transcript.

 The application is built with **FastAPI (Python)** for the backend and **React + Vite + Tailwind CSS (TypeScript)** for the frontend.
 It’s lightweight, responsive, and designed to handle real-world meeting content efficiently.